Royal Global University embraces virtual learning for continued education

-Guwahati (Assam) [India], June 29 (ANI/SRV Media): Covid-19 pandemic has affected educational institutions all across the globe and to sustain academic continuity, online learning turned out to be a critical lifeline for institutions.
+Guwahati (Assam) [India], July 1 (ANI/SRV Media): COVID-19 pandemic has affected educational institutions all across the globe and to sustain academic continuity, online learning turned out to be a critical lifeline for institutions.

 RGU held a total of 22,975 online classes across all the batches of students in 39 courses during May-August 2020.
 Apart from classroom teaching, various departments of the University organized over 300 webinars accompanied by 29 online discussion forums.